Café au lait spot

 Part of your brain that is responsible for movement and balance.
 It’s at the bottom of your brain, lying next to your spinal cord.

-A group of disorders where a person’s brain is damaged in early childhood.
+A group of disorders where a person’s brain is damaged in during childbirth or early childhoodoften by not receiving enough oxygen.
 This means that the person may have stiff muscles, jerky movements and problems with co-ordination.
-He or she may also have speech problems.
+They may also have speech problems.

-This is the fluid that surrounds the brain and spinal cord.
+This is the fluid that surrounds the brain and spinal cordand and acts as a cushion.
 It’s often called CSF.